mirbaagheri/eloquent-extra-events/README.md

 LICENSE
 ----------
-This software is released under MIT license.
+This package is released under MIT license.